-- "(1) Do you know that in your name all officers who could take part in the fight are being invited to leave Petrograd on the pretext of joining you? - "(2) About when can we count on your arrival at Petrograd?
-We should like to know in order to coordinate our actions.
+"(1) Do you know that in your name all officers who could take part in the fight are being invited to leave Petrograd on the pretext of joining you?

+"(2) About when can we count on your arrival at Petrograd?
+We should like to know in order to co-ordinate our actions.

-"In spite of the criminal inaction of the conscious people here, which allowed the yoke of Bolshevism to be laid upon us-in spite of the extraordinary pig-headedness of the majority of officers, so difficult to organise-we believe in spite of all that Truth is on our side, and that we shall conquer the vicious and criminal forces who say that they are acting for motives of love of country and in order to save it.
-Whatever comes, we shall not permit ourselves to be struck down, and shall remain firm until the end."
+"In spite of the criminal inaction of the conscious people here, which allowed the yoke of Bolshevism to be laid upon us-in spite of the extraordinary pig-headedness of the majority of officers, so difficult to organise-we believe in spite of all that Truth is on our side, and that we shall conquer the vicious and criminal forces acting for motives of love of country and in order to save it.
+Whatever comes, we shall not permit ourselves to lose heart and shall remain firm until the end."

-Purishkevitch, being brought to trial before the Revolutionary Tribunal, was given a short prison term...
+Purishkevitch, being brought to trial before the Revolutionary Tribunal, was given a short prison term....